frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 “Peace.”

 The word sat poorly in his mouth, like an ill-forged coin pressed into the wrong hand.
-His voice was rough-sewn, shaped by stone roads and cold mornings—a voice that did not beg and did not barter.
+His voice was rough-sewn, shaped by stone roads and cold mornings.
+A voice that did not beg and did not barter.

 The others shifted around him, hands resting too close to their weapons to be coincidence.
 Not an open threat.
 Not yet.

 Wilem straightened ever so slightly beside me.
 Simmon curled his fingers in his sleeve.
-And Bast—Bast only sighed, as if mildly disappointed in how the evening had chosen to unfold.
+Bast only sighed, as if mildly disappointed in how the evening had chosen to unfold.

 I kept my voice measured.
 “And who,” I asked, “are you to claim peace?”

-The leader exhaled through his nose—nearly an insult in any other setting.
-"Not me," he said.
+The leader gave a low, humorless chuckle.
+In another place it might have been an insult.
+"Not me," he said, already looking past us.
 "Regent Lugosi.
 He would like a word."

-Beside me, I felt Bast shift—not in surprise, not in protest.
+Beside me, I felt Bast shift.
+Not in surprise, not in protest.
 Just listening.

 I tilted my head.
 “Strange,” I mused.
 “I would’ve thought the regent’s coin was better spent on quills and couriers rather than alleyway ghosts.”

-That earned no reaction—typical of men used to dull insults.
-Instead, the leader barely moved his mouth as he murmured,

-“A whisper from us—to the dockworkers, the taxmen, the city watch—and I suspect a certain red-haired mercenary would find Renere suddenly… inhospitable.”
+That earned no reaction, which was typical of men well-acquainted with dull insults.
+Instead, the leader barely moved his mouth as he murmured, “A whisper from us to the dockworkers, the taxmen, the city watch, and I suspect a certain red-haired mercenary would find Renere suddenly unwelcome.”

 A quiet, polite threat.
 A hand pressed against my ribs, just enough to measure my breath.

 Renere could turn against me in an instant.

 We could fight.
-There were four of them, and four of us—though Sim and Wil barely counted, it was not impossible.
-But Renere didn’t kill you with daggers.
-It starved you of coin, smothered you under permits and whispers.
+There were four of them and four of us, though Sim and Wil barely counted, it was not impossible.
+But Renere did not kill you with daggers.
+It starved you of coin and smothered you under permits and whispers.
 It made you invisible.
-I didn’t need to see Bast’s face to know he shared the same thought.
+I did not need to see Bast’s face to know he carried the same thought.

-Fine.

 I smiled thinly.
 "Then lead the way.”